-In both conditions he is innocent in the eye of law.
+In both conditions, he is innocent in the eye of law.
 In your case, the criminal proceeding is abated because of his death and he shall be either discharged or acquitted by the court.
-In both conditions recovery of pecuniary loss cannot recovered from his pension.
+In both conditions recovery of pecuniary loss cannot be recovered from his pension.

-Criminal proceeding is now abated so the Governor may take such decision on the finding of departmental proceeding if it is still in process or completed.
+A criminal proceeding is now abated so the Governor may take such decision on the finding of the departmental proceeding if it is still in process or completed.
 But in each and every case it is mandatory for the government to declare the employee guilty of misconduct.